Subversion Offline Solution (SOS)

 - While Git is basically a large key-value store with a thin access interface on top, SOS keeps a very clear (folder) structure of branches, revisions and files

 Here is a comparison between SOS and VCS’s commands: - branch creates a branch from the current file tree (or last commit), but also switches to it immediately (unless told not to).
 There is no requirement to name branches, removing all barriers - SOS allows to branch from the latest committed revision via sos branch [<name>] --last; this automatically applies when in tracking and picky mode.
 In consequence any changes performed since last commit will automatically be considered as a change for the next commit on the branch unless --stay was added as well to not switch to the new branch - commit creates a numbered revision similar to SVN, but revision numbers are only unique per branch, as they aren’t stored in a global namespace.
-The commit message is optional on purpose (since sos commit serves largely as a CTRL+S replacement) - The first revision (created during execution of sos offline or sos branch) always has the number 0 - Each sos commit increments the revision number by one; revisions are referenced by this numeric index only - delete destroys and removes a branch.
+The commit message is optional on purpose (since sos commit serves largely as a CTRL+S replacement) - The first revision (created during execution of sos offline or sos branch) always has the number 0 - Each sos commit increments the revision number by one; revisions are referenced by this numeric index only - You can tag a commit.
+This way, the commit message serves as a tag name and is assured to be unique.
+Referring to a revision by its tag name can be used instead of numeric revision index, but works not only for tagged revisions and finds the first matching revision with a matching commit message - delete destroys and removes a branch.
 It’s a command, not an option flag as in git branch -d <name> - move renames a file tracking pattern and all matching files accordingly; only useful in tracking or picky mode.
 It supports reordering of literal substrings, but no reordering of glob markers (*, ? etc.), and no adjacent glob markers.
 Use --soft to avoid files actually being renamed in the file tree.
 Warning: the --force option flag will be considered for several consecutive, potentially dangerous operations.
 TODO allow and consider --force several times on the command line - switch works like checkout in Git for a revision of another branch (or of the current), or update to latest or a specific revision in SVN.
 Please note that switching to a different revision will in no way fix or remember that revision.
 The file tree will always be compared to the branch’s latest commit for change detection - update works a bit like pull in Git or update in SVN and replays the given branch’s and/or revision’s changes into the file tree.
 There are plenty of options to configure what changes are actually integrated.
 This command will not switch the current branch like switch does.
 Note, that this is not a real 3-way merge, just an enhanced diff logic.

 When differing contents are to be merged, there is always a potential for conflict; not all changes can be merged automatically with confidence.
 SOS takes a simplistic and pragmatic approach and largely follows a simple diff algorithm to detect and highlight changes.
 Insertions and deletions are noted, and modifications are partially detected and marked as such.
 There are different layers of changes that SOS is able to work on: - File addition or removal in the file tree, e.g. when updating from another branch and/or revision or switching to them - Line insertion or deletion inside a file, e.g. when merging file modifications during update - Character insertion or deletion on a text line, e.g. when non-conflicting intra-line differences are detected - Updating state from another branch in the `--track` or `--picky` mode will always combine all tracked file patterns.
 To revert this, use the `switch --meta` command to pull back in another branch's and/or revision's tracking patterns to the currently active branch - There may be, however, blocks of text lines that seem inserted/deleted but may have actually just been moved inside the file.
 SOS attempts to detect clear cases of moved blocks and silently accepts them no matter what.
 TODO implement and introduce option flag to avoid this behavior